Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

 Common side effects

+These common side effects of lisinopril happen in more than 1 in 100 people.
 Talk to your doctor or pharmacist if these side effects bother you or do not go away:

 It happens rarely, but some people may have serious side effects when taking lisinopril.

-Call a doctor straight away if you get:
+Call a doctor or contact 111 straight away if:

-- a faster heart rate, chest pain and tightness in your chest – these can be signs of heart problems
+- you have a faster heart rate, chest pain and tightness in your chest – these can be signs of heart problems

-- shortness of breath, wheezing and tightening of the chest – these can be signs of lung problems
+- you have shortness of breath, wheezing and tightening of the chest – these can be signs of lung problems

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to lisinopril.